Sweating assessment

 Quick summary

-An excessive sweating consultation is for adults who are not sure whether their sweating is normal, hyperhidrosis or something that needs medical review.
-Corey Anderson RN reviews where sweating happens, how long it has been present, what makes it worse, what has already been tried, medical history and whether treatment discussion, conservative care or referral is appropriate.
+An excessive sweating consultation at Core Aesthetics is for adults who are unsure whether their sweating pattern is normal, consistent with hyperhidrosis or better reviewed medically first.
+Corey Anderson RN reviews where sweating occurs, how long it has been present, triggers, severity, medical history, previous management, suitability, risks and whether treatment discussion, conservative care, referral, waiting or no treatment is appropriate.

 When sweating starts to feel like a problem